 Memphis Stamp Collectors Society

+Stamps have helped us "reach out and touch someone" for more than 165 years.
 Long before phones and computers, these glorious examples of art and craftsmanship, seemingly, mere little blobs of ink on paper, have been part of our human history spanning the globe.
-They have helped us "reach out and touch someone" for more than 165 years.
 Do you collect?
 How, and what, do you collect?
+They provide a constant stimulus for the inquisitive mind and lover of history.
 Come Join Us!

-They provide a constant stimulus for the inquisitive mind and lover of history.
 The challenge, is engaging the younger generations, and thus, we congratulate a fellow club member for her innovation.
+Don't Forget to Apply!!!
+Apply now for the Spring term.
 The club has established a grant program to help school teachers with the cost of using stamps in their school curriculum.
 Grants are limited to school systems in the Greater Mid-South (Memphis, TN, USA) area.
-Please see the MSCS Grant page under "School Librarian".
+Please see the MSCS Grant page under "School Grants & Recipients".